 \subsection{Preliminaries}

-For any $i \in \mathbb{N}$, we adopt the following notation for distributions \begin{itemize} \item $N_i \sim \mathcal{N}(0, 1)$ be a collection of independent (standard) Gaussian random variables, and, \item $U_i \sim \U(0, 1)$ be a collection of independent uniform random variables on the unit interval. \end{itemize} Formulations of the probability distributions used in this section are given in Appendix~\ref{sc:ap:pdf},
+For every $i \in \mathbb{N}$, we adopt the following notation for these common distributions: \begin{itemize} \item $N_i \sim \mathcal{N}(0, 1)$ is a collection of independent (standard) Gaussian random variables, and, \item $U_i \sim \U(0, 1)$ is a collection of independent uniform random variables on the unit interval. \end{itemize} Formulations of the probability distributions used in this section are given in Appendix~\ref{sc:ap:pdf},

 For any $n \in \mathbb{N}$, we let $[n] = [1, n] \cap \mathbb{N}$ denote the positive integers up to and including $n$.

 We note that when sampling uniformly from the unit interval, random number generators typically sample from $[0, 1)$ (\ie, excluding \num{1}).
 This range is undesirable when computing $\log(U_1)$, and instead we use $\log(1 - U_1)$, since $1 - U_1 \in (0, 1]$ lies within the domain of logarithms.